gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-vpc/2-production-grade-design/5-security-groups-and-nac-ls.md

 # Security groups and NACLs

-![Security group settings for the different subnet tiers](/img/guides/build-it-yourself/vpc/peering-diagram.png)
+![Security group settings for the different subnet tiers](/img/guides/build-it-yourself/vpc/peering-diagram.png) _Security group settings for the different subnet tiers_

 Use security groups and NACLs to configure the following rules for each subnet tier: